 Hudson Soft Company, Ltd.

-games became a big hit, and have been developed as Hudson's main property for various platforms since then.
+.
 In later years, the company has once more had strong bonds to Nintendo

 , developing a long series of titles in the Mario